 What is happening?

 UQ is introducing a new Web Sign-In for lecterns to streamline the authentication process.
 This will be rolled out progressively across centrally managed and UQ-wide teaching spaces over the coming months.
-The list of spaces currently with Web-in.

 What are the benefits?